 THE MAGICAL LOST SLEIGH BELL

-Santa’s lost sleigh bell.
+This is Santa’s lost sleigh bell.
 Each year on Christmas Eve we lay a sleigh bell on the garden path for the kids to discover.
-They believe it fell from the sleigh.
-It’s placed surrounded by reindeer flight magical Christmas dust.
-(A sprinkling of glitter.)
+They believe it fell from Santa’s sleigh.

 THE PRESENT RUG

 It’s a good way to absorb the presents and slow down the pace on Christmas morning.

 We also have some frenzied stocking opening but always make sure what’s opened is properly looked at and not immediately discarded to go onto the next.